Brick travels for many reasons…

 Clearfield brick

-CLEARFIELD fire brick were made in hand-powered presses by W. H. Wynn & Co., established in 1873 at Blue Ball, Clearfield County, Pennsylvania.
-How this one found its way into a Fort Worth driveway is anybody’s guess.
+CLEARFIELD fire brick date to the early 1870s and carry the name of county, county seat, company and brickworks in Pennsylvania where they were produced.
+How this rugged branded brick found its way into a Fort Worth driveway is anybody’s guess.
 Texas had too many nearby fire brick makers to need imports.

 Tapestry brick

-This rare Tapestry vitrified brick with its corduroy surface came all the way from Fiske & Co. in Boston and ended up as a paver in Fort Worth.
-It appears to have been made before WWI.
-“Tapestry” was a premier brick, highly advertised since about 1904 as “The only Tapestry Brick in the World.
+This rare vitrified brick with its elegant scripted Tapestry TRADE MARK REG US PAT OFF and corduroy-textured surface was made by Fiske & Company in Massachusetts and ended up as a paver in Texas.
+Since about 1904, it was highly advertised as “The only Tapestry Brick in the World.
 Look for the Name Stamped on Every Brick.”
-Modern versions of the line are still available through the company headquarters in New York City.

 “Flint” Fire Brick Bat